-Every political, social, and spiritual persuasion faces almost daily reports from the front lines of “cancel culture.”
+Every political, social and spiritual persuasion faces almost daily reports from the front lines of “cancel culture.”
 Cancel culture, to be clear, is not when those who abuse power are removed from their platforms of power.
 Cancel culture, for the purposes following, happens when individuals or groups deviate from a set of community rules resulting in immediate and mass redaction of community approval.

 Platforms like Twitter and YouTube provide near-instant access to the most recent blacklisted, rejected member of its own group — and it’s not just YouTube stars who participate.
-The Christian Church at large, if we’re honest, has long participated in cancel culture via excommunication, community rejection, and shunning of entire people groups for its entire history.
+The Christian Church at large, if we’re honest, has long participated in cancel culture via excommunication, community rejection and shunning of entire people groups for its entire history.

 I’ll never forget my first exposure to someone getting canceled by Christians.
 Well before the internet became the sensation we now understand, Christian singer Amy Grant got a divorce, and many in the Church community responded in an uproar.
-Over radio, print, and various media, Christian voices everywhere began calling for a boycott of her music.
+Over radio, print and various media, Christian voices everywhere began calling for a boycott of her music.
 As a child growing up in the church, this made a huge impression on me: perfect living is necessary for community inclusion, or you get canceled.

 She’s right, but I had to wonder, what emboldens large groups of faith to condemn with such confidence?

-I recently spoke with Darrell Smith, Minister of Education who also serves as Minister of Inclusion at Alamo Heights United Methodist Church, about his work on what he calls “the edge of the inside.”
+A while back I spoke with Darrell Smith, Minister of Education who also serves as Minister of Inclusion at Alamo Heights United Methodist Church, about his work on what he calls “the edge of the inside.”
 His entire objective is to strengthen faith while dismantling the walls Church builds around itself in the name of faith.
-His recent book Faith Lies: 7 Incomplete Ideas That Hijack Faith and How to See Beyond Them engages with some of the philosophies that Christians use in order to cancel each other out and invites us to question if these principles come from Christ or from our own deviations.
+His book Faith Lies: 7 Incomplete Ideas That Hijack Faith and How to See Beyond Them engages with some of the philosophies that Christians use in order to cancel each other out and invites us to question if these principles come from Christ or from our own deviations.
 If we could confront the lies that we cling to out of fear, we could come into a new understanding of our faith that not only better reflects Christ but also reaches culture with the truth of His message.

 Three of the lies highlighted in Darrell’s work stood out in our conversation as culprits in sustaining cancel culture in the church:

-Lie: God is angry and doesn’t like me—especially when I sin.
+Lie: God is angry and doesn’t like me — especially when I sin.

 I don’t know who needs to hear this, but I know I’m not the only church-goer who grew up believing that Christian culture-defined love is conditional.
 This culture stems directly from the internalized lie that Darrell describes as a false attribution of “transactional relationship” to the character of God.
 As a result of believing that God requires good behavior in exchange for love, we put that same expectation on others: earn our love with good behavior.